ACT: Respondent to Comply with Decision

 If the adjudicator decides the claimant has no entitlement to an adjudicated amount, the decision may still require the respondent pay some component of the costs of the adjudication.
 Recovery of such costs is available to the claimant under the Act.

 As the debt created by the adjudication decision is a statutory debt, it is generally easy to enforce in the courts.
-Concurrent proceedings whether they be mediation, arbitration, expert determination or litigation can't prevent the adjudication proceeding or the effect of the adjudication decision.
+Concurrent proceedings whether they be mediation, arbitration, expert decision or litigation can't prevent the adjudication proceeding or the effect of the adjudication decision.

 Right of Appeal